hoophq/docs/docs/tutorials/heroku.md

 heroku buildpacks:add --app $APP_NAME --index 1 https://github.com/hoophq/heroku-hoop-buildpack
 ```

-5. Configure the requirement environment variables
+5. Configure the required environment variables

-It will enable to connect in the gateway and publish connection for the hoop dashboard
+The client key allows stablishing the connection to the gateway and making it available in the [hoop dashboard](https://app.hoop.dev).

 ```shell
 # configure the client key and the connection name that will be displayed